 Leisha DeHart-Davis is a Professor of Public Administration and Government who joined the School in 2012.
-She directs the Local Government Workplaces Initiative, which conducts organizational research for improving city and county workplaces.
-DeHart-Davis is also a faculty partner in Engaging Women, a program that seeks to equip women to pursue public service leadership positions.
+She directs the Local Government Workplaces Initiative, which conducts organizational research for improving city and county workplaces, and is also a faculty partner in Engaging Women in Local Government, a program that seeks to equip women to pursue public service leadership positions.
 DeHart-Davis was named a Top 100 Local Government Influencer by the Emerging Local Government Leaders Network in 2016.
-She teaches human resource management and Navigating Diverse Perspectives for the School’s Master of Public Administration program.
-DeHart-Davis has published in the Journal of Public Administration Research and Theory, Public Administration Review, International Public Management Journal, Administration and Society, and Review of Public Personnel Administration.
+She teaches human resource management and Navigating Diverse Perspectives for the Carolina MPA program.
+She has published in the Journal of Public Administration Research and Theory, Public Administration Review, International Public Management Journal, Administration and Society, and Review of Public Personnel Administration.
 Her book, Creating Effective Rules in Public Sector Organizations, was published by Georgetown University Press in 2017.
-She chairs the board of advisors to Arizona State University’s Center for Organizational Research.
+She chairs the board of advisors for Arizona State University’s Center for Organizational Research.
 DeHart-Davis holds a PhD in public policy from the Georgia Institute of Technology.

 "Green Tape and Job Satisfaction: Can Organizational Rules Make Employees Happy?,” Leisha DeHart-Davis, Randall S. Davis, and Zachary Mohr, Journal of Public Administration Research and Theory (2014): muu038.

 "Written Versus Unwritten Rules: The Role of Rule Formalization in Green Tape," Leisha DeHart-Davis, Jie Chen, and Todd D. Little.
 International Public Management Journal 16, no. 3 (2013): 331-356.